Hectate/inteltracker/README.md

 You may also use the ``build`` instructions below to create it yourself on your machine from the source code.
 Be sure to run ``install`` first to install the dependencies.

+## Known issues

+### Unable to capture window using streaming software
+Due to how newer versions of Windows works, you may be unable to capture an image of the window using desktop streaming software.
+If this happens, try changing compatability settings on the executable.
+You should set the executable properties to "Run this program in compatibility mode for: Windows 8".

 ### Reporting issues
 You may report issues, feedback, or suggestions to this Github project or directly to me in the NOLF Discord channel.